-Section 18.2 of the ERPD describes the administrative roles and responsibilities for the operation of the system, and specifies periodic auditing of the data management and registry systems but does not specify the role of an independent third party.
-Until the actual system has been designed and launched, an assessment or initial audit of the defined administrative procedure is not possible.
+Section 18.2 of the ERPD describes the administrative roles and responsibilities for the operation of the system, and the final draft ER-PD provided additional detail on a process of internal quality assessment and quality control of the data management and registry systems.
+However, the ER-PD does not specify the role of an independent third party in an audit of the operations of the data management system.
+Until the actual system has been launched and made publically available online, an assessment or initial audit of the defined administrative procedure is not possible.